This panel lists all Portfolios you have; the ones bundled with the software or those Portfolios you created yourself.

 1. The “Name” column shows each Portfolio's name.
 Looking at the names, you can tell if a Portfolio contains a certain industry sector (financial, technology, commodities, etc.) or if it's trading certain instruments such as stocks, ADRs (foreign stocks), ETFs, etc.

-You can also find index Portfolios, which contain the exact instruments as the real indexes they represent (dynamically updated).
+You can also find index Portfolios, which contain the exact instruments as the real indexes they represent (past and present, thus they may include delisted symbols too).
 An index Portfolio usually has a counterpart called “Historical Deletion” Portfolio.
-This contains the instruments no longer part of the index.
+This contains instruments that were ever dropped out of the index.

 If you use an index Portfolio, it's recommended that you use its counterpart as well.
 For example, instead of just using the “Nasdaq 100” as part of the strategy, use the “Nasdaq 100 – Historical Deletions” too.
 It allows for a more objective selection, without overfitting to the present.